 This pumpkin risotto is pure fall coziness – it is so comforting and decadent!
-This recipe is perfect for a date night at home, or really any chilly Autumn night – it is so creamy, both sweet and savory, and it feels like Autumn in a bowl.
+Perfect for a date night at home, or really any chilly Autumn night – creamy, both sweet and savory, it feels like Autumn in a bowl!

 I made this extra indulgent (which I would highly recommend) by drizzling a little brown butter sage sauce on top, and adding parmesan cheese and crumbled bacon bits, but if you want to make it a bit lighter, simply omit the browned butter sauce and cheese, and instead top with freshly chopped sage.
 The prep for this recipe is fairly simple, but the key to making perfect risotto is patience!
 You’ll need to stir the risotto frequently on the stove top but once you taste it you’ll be so happy you did!